 Merino wool is as good for our insulating layer as any other material on the market.

 The slower our heat energy transfers away from the body, the warmer we stay.
-Like a sleeping bag, our insulating layer traps in our body heat as it traps in the air around our body.
-Our body protects us from cold with its own heat, as long as we keep that heat near us.
+Like a sleeping bag, our insulating layer traps our body heat as it traps in the air around our body.
+As a result, our body protects us from cold with its heat as long as we keep it near us.
 Our insulating layer locks in place the air that our body heats while keeping our sweat moving away from our body.

-The best insulating layers are vests and sweaters made of fleece and other polyesters and polyester blends (including pile), acrylic and other polymers, wool, and cashmere.
+The best insulating layers are vests and sweaters made of fleece, polyester blends (including pile), acrylic and other polymers, wool, and cashmere.
 For most of us, the choice comes down to wool or fleece.

-Polyester fleeces are light, more affordable than wool, dry much faster than wool, and are water-repellant, but they degrade in harsher environments (and can be torn up by thorns).
+Polyester fleeces are light, more affordable than wool, and are water-repellant, but they degrade in harsher environments (and can be torn up by thorns).
 In addition, fleece is flammable; it is risky to wear it near a fireplace or campfire.
 Again, they may also be noisy and stinky, although antimicrobial treatment can help maintain the garment’s freshness.

-Wool retains 60 percent of its insulating qualities when wet, making it a better insulator when wet than polyester.
+One of the benefits of wool as a mid-layer is it retains 60 percent of its insulating qualities when wet.
+This quality makes it a better insulator when wet than polyester.
 Thus, Merino wool does keep us warm as a mid-layer.
-Also, wool is more wind-resistant than synthetics.
-And wool is more durable.
-Wool’s downside is that it both costs more and weighs more.
+Also, wool is more wind-resistant and more durable.
+However, wool’s downside is, as mentioned before, that it costs more.

-Many companies with good reputations offer mid-layer attire that can insulate us well.
+Many companies with good reputations offer mid-layer Merino wool attire that can insulate us while snowshoeing.
 Among the unique mid-layer wool attire are the following:

 Merino Wool for an Outer Layer